-Receivables from Exchange and Non-Exchange Transactions - The adjustment is due to reversal of rates and refuse billing relating to Investment property that was donated by the department of Public Works to the municipality.
-Revenue is debited and Receivables are credited and this also affects VAT output
+Receivables from Exchange and Non-Exchange Transactions - The adjustment is due to reversal of rates and refuse billing relating to properties billed that should not have been billed.
+Revenue is debited and Receivables are credited and this also affects VAT output.